brodeynewman/merkle-trees/README.md

 ![Verifying Merkle Tree](./images/verify.png)

-When using merkle trees, often times you want to verify transactions actually exist in the tree.
+When using Merkle Trees, often times you want to verify transactions actually exist in the tree.

 In the example above, we wish to verify transaction `HL` and index `11`.